-Fungal fermentations are considered to be the safest one and least prone to contaminations.
+Fungal fermentations are considered to be the safest ones and least prone to contaminations.
 However, they also suffer from contamination problems.
 The most frequent are bacterial and fungal contaminations.

-Due to relatively long development cycle of fungi, even single bacterial cell can relatively easy multiply to high numbers during fungal fermentation.
+Due to relatively long development cycle of fungi, even a single bacterial cell can relatively easily multiply to high numbers during fungal fermentation.
 This may result in reduction of product or biomass yield.
 One of the most common contaminants are lactic acid bacteria.

 How we can help